If viewing in the app, click here to see gallery

 The deal calls for construction to begin next year and be complete by 2020.

-The Memorandum of Understanding (MOU), as it is commonly known, was formally submitted to the Seattle City Council on Tuesday morning in the Select Committee for Civic Arenas.
+The Memorandum of Understanding (MOU), as it is commonly known, will be formally submitted to the Seattle City Council on Tuesday.

 Seattle City Budget Director Ben Noble says he’s confident OVG has the financial backing to carry it out.
 In fact, Leiweke said potential NHL franchise investor, UW grad and Billionaire David Bonderman “has put money into the building.”

 Bonderman has personally met with council members and has been spotted at Seattle City Hall recently.

 The announcement comes after weeks of negotiations and by the deadline set by the Seattle City Council for such an MOU.
 Leiweke called the negotiations “difficult” and “emotional” for everyone.

 The council will now review and potentially amend the deal between the Office of Economic Development and OVG.
 But the current terms lay out a vision for the next 50 years of the KeyArena site and potential for the NBA and NHL.

 The city is offering a 39-year lease to OVG with two eight-year renewal options.
 In return, the city will receive base rent equivalent to the net revenues that Seattle currently gets from KeyArena.

 Noble said there is no city debt being issued for redeveloping the site.
 OVG will assume all cost overruns from the project, as well as the operating costs -- including day-to-day and long-term capital upkeep.
 OVG has to invest $168 million in capital improvements to extend the lease after 39 years, according to Noble.